 What’s Next for Fairtrade

 This long-established ethical certification scheme won’t be going anywhere soon, but it is having to change how it works.
 With the growing trend for retailers to develop their own fairly traded labels, the Fairtrade Foundation now offer a partnership scheme, working with companies to develop their own standards.
-It is a practical response to the issue, but the proliferation of different ethical labelling schemes makes it difficult for consumers to know which options to choose.
+It is a practical response to the issue, but the proliferation of different ethical labelling schemes can make it difficult for consumers to know which options to choose.

 In an ideal world, we’d have easy access to clothing that is both fairly traded and organic, giving us the certainty that we are doing the right thing for both people and the planet through our fashion choices.
 But the reality is that we often have to choose between one or the other.
 Fairtrade fashion is worth looking out for, because of its commitment to fair pay, equality, and environmental protections.
 Buying Fairtrade is a way to signal to fashion brands that their customers value those things and will hopefully encourage greater focus on sustainability and social issues within the industry.